 Following us were finely groomed and well-muscled horses of every colour, then mules, donkeys, and a tiny Shetland pony.
 Some of the exquisitely dressed riders were accompanied by beautiful girlfriends perched on the horses’ hindquarters behind the saddle.
 They were most decorous and photographed intensively by the spectators as the procession crawled by.

-Following the riders there were an array of stylish carriages.
+Behind the riders there were an array of stylish carriages.
 They varied from four-seaters drawn by three elegant matching pairs of horses to single-seaters pulled by dobbin the bedraggled mule, a stubborn grey beast needing constant prodding with a whip.

-Up next were rusting tractors towing large trailers carrying up to twenty people.
+Up next, were rusting tractors towing large trailers carrying up to twenty people.
 They were highly decorated with flowers, palm fronds, polka dots, and shields representing their club or association.
 One was equipped with a generator to power a fridge and the latest audio system blaring with popular Latin music.
 On one rig, a chef stood dressed in kitchen whites, flamboyantly carving a leg of serrano ham.
 Each piece cut was added ceremoniously to a nearby plate with accompanying shouts of, “Ole.”

 Beer, fino, and a summer punch of red wine, ice, and lemonade known as Tinto Verano flowed, but not excessively; this was a family occasion.
 Dancers, mainly women, followed the trailers and when the procession paused to give the oxen a rest, the women danced together, receiving much appreciation from the spectators.